TheoKanning/theokanning.github.io/_posts/2019-08-20-mapping-with-the-mit-racecar.md

   - robotics
 ---

-Now that the lidar works, it&#8217;s time to map my apartment!
+Now that the lidar works, it's time to map my apartment!
 I made the map by driving the racecar around in teleop mode, recording the lidar with `rosbag`, and generating the map offline.
-Here&#8217;s how it works.
+Here's how it works.

 ## Lidar Preprocessing